HasaniStudios/tic-tac-toe-game/README.md

 **Functionality**
 * server.py
-  * Able to accept up to two connections
+  * Multiple Connection
     * Correcly drops connection greater than 2
+  * Win Conidion
+    * Able to detect all 8 different win conditions
+    * Able to detect a draw condition
-  *
+  * Announcment
+    * Can queue an announcment to clients
 * Client.py
   * Able to accept up to two connections
     * Correcly drops connection greater than 2